jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Worse, I was asking the middlemen to invalidate their identity as being "superiors."
 It's why they put up gates to shut out Internet Age innovation.
 In their mind, the levers of power, even small ones, are theirs by right.

 In retrospect, what I encountered was fascinating.
-I wandered into pure antagonism and got to see The Industrial Age making its last stand against human evolution.
+I wandered into pure antagonism and got to see the Industrial Age making its last stand against human evolution.

 That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
 The antagonists believed in the rules, especially the one against frontline workers acting with initiative, holding their own levers, and taking out their own garbage, so to speak.